 – Test data

 When test cases are developed, the software testing stages proceeds to the step of Test Environment setup.

 Test Environment setup

-Environment consists of software and hardware that are required for the application to function.
-Environment usually comprises of servers, systems, database, operating systems etc.
+An environment consists of software and hardware that are required for the application to function.
+The environment usually comprises of servers, systems, database, operating systems etc.

 |Before beginning this phase the following should be available:|

 – Test Data